La Máscara: La Máscara (2005–2017)

-In March 2010 signs of dissention amongst the Trios champions began showing as Garza walked out on the team during a trios match mistakenly thinking that one of his teammates had attacked him.
-Following the walk out Garza kept insincerely insisting that he was still a tecnico and that his team was getting along great.
-Further doubts about Garza's allegiance arose when he teamed up with the Rúdo Pólvora to win the 2010 Gran Alternativa tournament.
-When Garza, La Máscara and Hijo del Fantasma were booked for a CMLL World Trios defense the following week Garza complained that his partners agreed to the match without asking him, but swore that he would still be professional about it.
-During the title defense on the May 7, 2010 Super Viernes Garza attacked both Hijo del Fantasma and La Máscara, allowing La Ola Amarilla (Hiroshi Tanahashi, Okumura and Taichi) to win the CMLL World Trios Championship, turning full blown Rudo in the process.
-On May 14, 2010, La Máscara teamed up with Máscara Dorada and La Sombra to defeat Ola Amarilla in a non-title match to earn a shot at the titles the following week.
-One week later the trio defeated Ola Amarilla again, ending the Japanese trios title reign after just two weeks, making La Máscara a three times Trios Champion By virtue of holding the CMLL World Trios Championship La Máscara participated in the 2010 Universal Championship tournament.
-He was part of "Block B" that competed on the August 6, 2010 Super Viernes show.
-In the first round of the tournament he defeated Mr. Águila, then moved on to a match against Volador Jr. during the match Volador Jr. turned rudo (bad guy) after teasing a turn for a long time and got himself disqualified for excessive violence.
-After the match Volador Jr. beat up La Máscara further, leaving him an easy target for his third round opponent, Jushin Thunder Liger, who quickly defeated La Máscara.
-On October 5, 2010, La Máscara defeated Volador Jr. to win the Mexican National Light Heavyweight Championship.
+In March, signs of dissention amongst the trios champions began showing as Garza walked out on the team during a trios match, mistakenly thinking that one of his teammates had attacked him.
+Garza kept insincerely insisting that he was still a tecnico and that his team was getting along great.
+Further doubts about Garza's allegiance arose when he teamed up with the rúdo Pólvora to win the 2010 Torneo Gran Alternativa ("Great Alternative Tournament").
+When Garza, La Máscara and Hijo del Fantasma were booked for a trios championship defense the following week, Garza complained that his partners agreed to the match without asking him, but swore that he would still be professional about it.
+During the title defense on the May 7 Super Viernes, Garza attacked both of his partners, allowing La Ola Amarilla (Hiroshi Tanahashi, Okumura and Taichi) to win the CMLL World Trios Championship, turning full blown rúdo in the process.
+After winning a non-title match, La Máscara, La Sombra and Dorada defeated La Ola Amarilla for the titles on May 21.
+By virtue of holding the CMLL World Trios Championship, La Máscara participated in the Universal Championship tournament; he was part of "Block B" that competed on the August 6 Super Viernes.
+After defeating Mr. Águila in the first round, he moved on to the second round against Volador Jr., who turned rúdo and got himself disqualified for excessive violence.
+After the match, Volador Jr. beat up La Máscara further, leaving him an easy target for his third round opponent, Jushin Thunder Liger, who quickly defeated La Máscara.
+On October 5, La Máscara defeated Volador Jr. to win the Mexican National Light Heavyweight Championship.